makrai/notes/grice56-anal-synt.md

 # In his

-* ways in which a distinction can be criticized, and more than one in which it can be rejected.
-It can be criticized
+* ways in which a distinction can be criticized, and more than one in which it can be rejected
-  * for not being a sharp distinction (for admitting of cases which do not fall clearly on either side of it)
+  * for not being a sharp distinction
+    (for admitting of cases which do not fall clearly on either side of it)
   * terms in which it is customarily drawn are ambiguous
     * confused (the different meanings being habitually conflated)
   * Such criticisms alone would scarcely amount to a rejection of the distinction.
 They would, rather, be a prelude to clarification
     * It is not this sort of criticism which Quine makes
   * not useful
     * useless for certain purposes, or useless altogether, and ...  pedantic
   * the way or ways in which a distinction is customarily expounded or explained
-    * explanations did not make it really clear.
-And
+    * explanations did not make it really clear
     * Quine certainly makes such criticisms
 * presumption in favor of the distinction
   * distinction which they are supposed to express, and which at different